Bonus clauses: how employees can negotiate

 Bonuses may be dependent on a number of factors and the bonus rules may change from time to time.
 Even where your employer has discretion that discretion must be exercised fairly.

-Does the employer have the discretion to adjust the bonus if there is an external event that affects an employee’s ability to meet targets which are outside of the employee’s control?
+Does the employer have the discretion to vary the bonus if there is an external event that affects an employee’s ability to meet targets which are outside of the employee’s control?
+If the bonus is not expressly drafted as variable and the employer tries to vary the terms this could be a breach of contract bringing post termination of employment restrictive covenants to an end for the employee – could be very convenient for an employee or director.
+Generally employers cannot change employment terms without written consent.

 Are there regular dates set out for reviewing performance?
 Finding out at the end of the year that you have not met your target leaves you with no room to improve the situation.